chungchung234/cover_letter/README.md

 3. Your site will be available at `https://<your-username>.github.io/<repository-name>/`.

 You can customize the contents in `main.js` and the style in `style.css`.

+## Development
+This project follows **Trunk-Based Development**.
+All changes are integrated directly into the `main` branch in small, incremental commits.